 A super popular place housed in a rehabbed shipping container.
 The menu is not especially vegetarian friendly, but my husband ate here and really enjoyed it.

 Luna’s is a really popular place.
 We got there pretty late and still had to wait, but it was worth it!

 They pretty much had to roll us out of there, and I can’t wait to head back one day (I hear they have a great happy hour).
-So delish and the perfect end to my first day in Orange Beach!
+So delish and the perfect end to the first day of my trip!